-In September 2020, the FASB issued ASU 2020-07, Not-for-Profit Entities (Topic 958): Presentation and Disclosure by Not-for-Profit Entities for Contributed Nonfinancial Assets.
-This standard presents transparency of contributed nonfinancial assets through enhancements to presentation and disclosure.
-These include separate presentation in the statement of activities, disaggregation by type, policy, and qualitative information about monetization and utilization, description of valuation techniques and inputs used to arrive at a fair value measure, and donor-imposed restrictions associated with the contributed nonfinancial assets.
-This standard will be effective the Organization's fiscal year ending December 31, 2022.
+During 2022, The Organization, adopted FASB ASU 2020-07, Not-for-Profit Entities (Topic 958): Presentation and Disclosure by Not-for-Profit Entities for Contributed Nonfinancial Assets, which increases transparency of contributed nonfinancial assets through enhancements to presentation and disclosure.
+These include separate presentation in the statement of activities, disaggregation by type, policy and qualitative information about monetization and utilization, description of valuation techniques and inputs used to arrive at a fair value measure, and donor-imposed restrictions associated with the contributed nonfinancial assets.
+Mercy Neighborhood Ministries adopted the ASU using the retrospective approach as of January 1, 2022.
+The most significant impact of adoption of ASU 2020-07 is expanded disclosures for contributions of nonfinancial assets.